-The Class A Shares also incur a quarterly incentive fee equal to 20% of the net profits of the Fund, if any, during each calendar quarter (each a 'performance period'), accrued with respect to each Class A Share of the Fund.
-The Net Profits are computed in a manner consistent with the principles applicable to the computation of the net assets of the Fund.
-If a redeemable preference share has a loss chargeable to it during any performance period, and during a subsequent performance period there is a profit allocable to such a share, there will be no incentive fee payable until the amount of the net loss previously allocated has been recouped.
+The Class A Shares also incur a quarterly incentive fee equal to 20% of the net profits of the Fund, if any, during each calendar quarter (each a performance period), accrued with respect to each Class A Share of the Fund.
+The Net profits are computed in a manner consistent with the principles applicable to the computation of the net assets of the Fund.
+If a Class A Share has a loss chargeable to it during any performance period, and during a subsequent performance period there is a profit allocable to such Class A Share, there will be no incentive fee payable until the amount of the net loss previously allocated has been recouped.
 Incentive fees are only paid when the net asset value of the Class A Shares increase above a previously established "high water mark" net asset value for those Class A Shares.